Namgyal Rinpoche: As Namgyal Rinpoche

+Namgyal Rinpoche with students at a retreat in May, 2003, at Iriai Mura, Izu Peninsula, Japan.
+Photo by Catherine Pawasarat.

 Namgyal Rinpoche is known as the first Western Rinpoche.

 During a pilgrimage with students to India and Sikkim in 1968, Ananda Bodhi was recognized by the 16th Karmapa, the supreme head of the Karma Kagyu school of Tibetan Buddhism, as an accomplished master and received Vajrayana robes.
 One source offers that "he was immediately ushered into the presence of His Holiness [the 16th Karmapa], who greeted the Venerable Ananda Bodhi as an old friend and seated the bhiksu beside himself."

 In 1971, Ananda Bodhi led a large group of students to India where they had audiences with Sakya Trizin at Dehra Dun and the Dalai Lama at Dharamshala.
 He took a group of about one hundred students to Rumtek; at Rumtek Monastery in Sikkim they received empowerments by the 16th Karmapa.
 It was on this visit that the 16th Karmapa gave Ananda Bodhi his Tibetan name in Rumtek through full ordination as Karma Tenzin Dorje Namgyal.
 After this full Gelong or monastic ordination, he became known as Namgyal Rinpoche.
 He was enthroned later that year at Green River, Ontario, by Karma Thinley Rinpoche, as instructed by the Karmapa.

 The following year of 1972 Namgyal Rinpoche led another large group of students to Morocco for a four-month retreat, then back to India for an extended audience with Sakya Trizin of the Sakya Order.
 He once again visited the 16th Karmapa in Rumtek that year.
 In 1973, a large group of students joined Namgyal Rinpoche in New Zealand on Lake Rotoiti for a three-month meditation retreat.

 Thereafter, Namgyal Rinpoche practised and taught in the Vajrayana tradition of Tibetan Buddhism as well as Theravadin and Mahayana schools.
 He was empowered and recognised by many teachers such as Sakya Trizin and Chogye Rinpoche of the Sakyas, Dudjom Rinpoche of the Nyingma sect, and various Kagyu lamas including Kalu Rinpoche, one of the Karmapa's main teachers.
 In subsequent years Namgyal Rinpoche inspired the establishment of Dharma centers around the world.